How Drogba and music star Mr. P celebrated Chelsea's Champions League final berth | Goal.com

 How Drogba and music star Mr. P celebrated Chelsea's Champions League final berth

-Chelsea legend Didier Drogba and African music star Peter Okoye – Mr. P joined the club faithful across the world in celebrating their progress to the Uefa Champions League final on Wednesday.
+Chelsea legend Didier Drogba and African music star Peter Okoye – Mr. P joined the club faithful across the world in celebrating their progress to the Uefa Champions League final.

+The Blues defeated Real Madrid 2-0 on Wednesday, thanks to goals from Timo Werner and Mason Mount, and they advanced to the final stage with a 3-1 aggregate win over the Spanish giants.

+The progress leaves Chelsea with a chance to win their second Champions League title after their triumph in Munich in 2012.

 Up Chelsea 💙💙💙 UCL finals🤣😂🤣😂🤣 @chelseafc pic.twitter.com/EHE3wxVr41— Peter Okoye MrP (@PeterPsquare) May 5, 2021